BMW New Six: Development

 After a long hiatus, BMW decided to develop a six-cylinder car in the early 1960s.
 Work on what was to become the E3 commenced in 1965.
-The engine was based on the existing fours, sharing their overall layout while not merely an addition of two cylinders.
+The engine was based on the existing M10 inline 4s, sharing their overall layout, though not merely adding two cylinders.
 The design team was led by Wilhelm Hofmeister, with some detail work executed by Italy's Bertone and Michelotti studios.
-A goal was to allow for more passenger space and comfort than the earlier "Neue Klasse" saloons had been able to offer.
-The new sedan was noticeably a "driver's car", focusing on the front-seat occupants, and the smaller coupé was only barely a full four-seater.
+A goal was to offer more passenger space and comfort than the earlier, somewhat smaller New Class saloons had.
+The new sedan was noticeably a "driver's car", focusing on the front-seat occupants, and the smaller E9 coupé was more of a 2+2 than a full four-seater.

 A new feature was the twin headlights, set into the grille, a design which was to define BMW styling for decades.
 Early mockups of the E3 featured broad rectangular single headlamps with rounded corners, but these never went into production - perhaps as a result of the lukewarm reception of the similarly designed 2000 CS.
 The new car also required a new welding plant at BMW's Munich site.
 In spite of the car's all-new construction it only cost 70 million D-mark to develop.
 This was less than half of what one might have expected at the time.